Nova One Advisor

-The global digital brain health market size was exhibited at USD 200.97 billion in 2023 and is projected to hit around USD 417.30 billion by 2033, growing at a CAGR of 7.58% during the forecast period of 2024 to 2033.
+The global digital brain health market size was exhibited at USD 232.59 billion in 2025 and is projected to hit around USD 473.70

 The digital brain health market uses technology and digital tools to improve cognitive function and promote brain health.
 The market includes various digital products and services, such as brain training games, cognitive assessments, virtual reality tools, neurofeedback devices, and mobile applications that enhance memory, attention, problem-solving, and other cognitive abilities.